Fanterox/AsciiRender/README.md

 ### Running the Render

-In order to run the program you need to type "./Render" while in the main folder.
+In order to run the program you need to type `./Render` while in the main folder.

+If you get `./Render: Permission denied`, you must type in `chmod +x ./Render`, then you may execute it.

-You will be prompted to input a filename, this will be the name of the file, withought its .obj extension
+You will be prompted to input a filename.
+This will be the name of the file in the Models folder, without the `.obj` extension

 ### How to stop the program

-I have'nt made a more optimal way to stop the execution of the code, so for now if you want to stop the program you will need to press "ctrl + z".
+I haven't made a more optimal way to stop the execution of the code, so for now if you want to stop the program you will need to press "ctrl + z".

 ### Considerations

-The code is really still in its early fases, so there are alot of things yet to be propperly implemented, ill try to continue working on it, but for the most part, it may not really get updated often.
+This project is still in its early stages, so there are lots of things yet to be implemented.
+I'll try to continue working on it, but for the most part, it may not get updated often.
-So if you want to work on this code feel completely free to do so.
+So if you want to contribute to this project, feel completely free to do so.